The-Software-Gorilla/tdd-by-example/java/ch01/README.md

 tracking system (ADO or Jira) and I delete the TODO comments when I finish the task.

 ## Last Update
 I try and keep this code up to date with the latest versions.
-I generally wait until a new version of .NET SDK is released and I only update it for Long Term Support (LTS)versions. .NET 8 is the latest LTS version as of this writing.
+I generally wait until a new version of the JDK or Maven is released and I only update it for major versions.
+JDK 25 is the latest version as of this writing, and the POM is set to use JDK 25 and JUnit 5.13.4.

 This repository was last updated in September 2025.
-- .NET SDK version 8
+- Java JDK version 25
-- NUnit version 4.4.0
+- JUnit version 5.13.4
-- JetBrains Rider version 2025.2.2
+- JetBrains IntelliJ IDEA Ultimate version 2025.2.2